 The

-, to be more explicit and consistent with other fcli modules. -
+--sessionoption has been renamed to--fod-session, to be more explicit and consistent with other fcli modules. -

 The fcli action syntax has changed significantly; custom fcli actions developed for fcli 2.x will require changes to allow them to run on fcli 3.x.
 Please review the Fcli Actions section for details.